rtk-incubator/rtk-query/docs/api/createApi.md

 #### actions

-React Hooks user will most likely never need to use these in most cases.
+React Hooks users will most likely never need to use these in most cases.
 These are redux action creators that you can `dispatch` with `useDispatch` or `store.dispatch()`.

 :::note Usage of actions outside of React Hooks
 When dispatching an action creator, you're responsible for storing a reference to the promise it returns in the event that you want to update that specific subscription.
 To get an idea of what that entails, see the [Svelte Example](../examples/svelte) or the [React Class Components Example](../examples/react-class-components)